Virtual Twins

 Digital Twins: Transforming Product Development and Operations

 Every virtual replica starts with raw truth: data.
-IoT (Internet of Things) sensors—devices that collect and transmit real-world measurements—capture temperature, vibration, pressure, and GPS location directly from physical assets.
-Think of these sensors as the nervous system of a machine, constantly reporting back on its condition (like a Fitbit, but for factories).
-Without this stream, everything else is guesswork.
-In my view, companies that skimp here are building castles on sand.
+IoT sensors, devices that collect and transmit real-world measurements, capture temperature, vibration, pressure, and GPS location straight from physical assets.
+Think of them as a machine’s nervous system, constantly reporting back on what’s happening (like a Fitbit for factories).
+Without this stream?
+Everything else is guesswork.
+Companies that skimp here are building castles on sand.

 Next comes the high-fidelity 3D model—the structural backbone of digital twin technology.
 This model mirrors geometry, materials, and behaviors of the physical asset.
 It’s not just a pretty rendering; it’s a dynamic simulation environment.
 When done right, it feels like stepping into a sci-fi control room (yes, very Tony Stark).